What is Conversation Analytics?

-Call tracking is good.
-But it stops gathering data when the phone rings.
+Call tracking is good and very useful, but it stops gathering data when the phone rings.

 And right now NONE of these words are being analyzed.

-We launched Conversation Analytics to analyze these 420 billion words that are exchanged between people on the phone every day.
+We launched Conversation Analytics® to analyze these 420 billion words that are exchanged between people on the phone every day.

 Once Conversation Analytics® analyzes all the details and machine learning knowledge combines to assign a variety of ‘indicators’ for each call.
-There are over 50 indicators already built-in to Conversation Analytics, things like: agitation level, percent silence, cancellation, complaints, compliments, dissatisfaction, objection language, conversion, commitment to buy, payment language, reservation made, agent empathy, phone etiquette, lead score, etc.
+Convirza has over 50 indicators already built-in to Conversation Analytics®.
+Indicators include success metrics like agitation level, percent silence, cancellation, complaints, compliments, dissatisfaction, objection language, conversion, commitment to buy, payment language, reservation made, agent empathy, phone etiquette, lead score, and more.

-For each of these indicators Conversation Analytics provides a number between 0-100.
-This number is a strength indication, or a level of confidence that the event in question occurred on the call.
-For example, if the lead score was 85, that indicates that Conversation Analytics is very confident the caller was a good lead.
-On the other hand, if the complaint indicator is 15, that means Conversation Analytics is not confident that caller complained on the call.
+For each of these indicators, Conversation Analytics® provides a number between 0-100.
+This number is a strength indication or a level of confidence that the event in question occurred on the call.
+For example, if the lead score was 85, that indicates that Conversation Analytics® is very confident the caller was a good lead.
+On the other hand, if the complaint indicator is 15, that means Conversation Analytics® is not confident that caller complained during the phone call.